LuaDist-core/lunaci-install/README.md

 # Run Docker in the foreground.
 ./docker_run.sh lunaci

-# run Docker interactively - you can 'cd' around and explore the files
+# Run Docker interactively - you can 'cd' around and explore the files.
 ./docker_run_interactive.sh lunaci
 ````